Presenting with impact doesn’t seem to be something that comes naturally or easily to all professionals.

 – Of your objective; what you want your audience to do when you’ve finished speaking.

-– Clarity of your intention; how you want your audience to feel emotionally.
+– Of your intention; how you want your audience to feel emotionally.

 A presenter’s presence can only really be felt once they have acknowledged with certainty what it is they want their audience to: